mozmeao/infra/docs/how_we_work.md

 Cards from the queued column are pulled from left to right by whomever has taken that task.
 If you take a task please ensure you add yourself to the assignee list.

 We are currently not enforcing _Work In Progress_ limits for each column, however a good guideline is not to have more than 3 cards assigned to you in progress at any given time.

+# Communications

+## MozMEAO blog post

+Weekly status is communicated to the organization via the [https://mozilla.github.io/meao/](https://mozilla.github.io/meao/) blog.
+New posts are submitted against [this](https://github.com/mozilla/meao) repo.

+- Do not include the following:
+  - anything confidential or sensitive
+  - links to sites that have not yet launched
+- Include the following:
+  - future work that may impact other projects or teams.
+  - mention non-SRE's that have contributed to SRE-related tasks

+## Work that will impact other teams and projects

+When SRE work includes activities that may impact another team or project, communicate these changes so the appropriate engineers have time to prepare:

+- create an issue in the appropriate Github repo stating the change and impact.
+Include a link back to the SRE issue in the [infra repo](https://github.com/mozmeao/infra).
+	- be courteous: ask the team how much notice they need to prepare.

+- before the change is made, communicate via the appropriate IRC channel.
+- it doesn't hurt to over-communicate larger changes
+	- IRC/email/Slack/Github/Bugzilla
+	- use your best judgement here, each team works differently and can prefer different communication styles.